AndreiBarsan/DynSLAM/README.md

 The pipeline depends on two different neural networks implemented in Caffe, and uses several libraries like Eigen3, Pangolin, and OpenCV to do its job.
 As such, it is a bit time-consuming to get it running.
 I plan on improving this process.
-See #15!
+See [this issue](https://github.com/AndreiBarsan/DynSLAM/issues/15)!

 Important: if you're interested in this project and it's after January 1st 2018, please email me!
 My email is on my GitHub profile page.
 I will update the